ktnlvr/zedmech/rules.typ

 Every mech starts with...

-- 10 Hull Points (HP)
+- 10 Hull Points (HP), how tough your mech is
-- 3 Movement (M), measured in #hex
+- 3 Movement (M), how fast your mech moves
-- 3 Slots (S)
-- 1 Mod
+- 4 Load (L), how much your mech can carry

-You can buy/sell 2HP and 1 Slot for 1 Movement.
+You can buy/sell 2HP and 1 Load for extra 1 Movement.

 ```
-A: I want a quick Mech, so I will drop 2 HP and gain 1 movement and 1 slot.
-That makes a 5HP/5M/4S Mech.
+A: I want a quick Mech, so I will drop 2 HP for 1 Movement.
+That makes a 8HP/4M/3L Mech.
 ```

-== Specials & Specials
+== Equipment

-Takes 1 slot.
-Activating requires 1 action.
-If reactive, takes 1 action from the next turn.
+Your Mech can bear 3 types of equipment: *Weapons*, *Specials* and *Mods*.

-A Mod also takes 1 slot.
-Only one Mod can be installed at a time.
+A Special takes 1 slot.
+Only one of the same special can be attached to a Mech at a time.

+Every Special can be used as a Mod.
+A mech may only have one Mod at a time.
 Make them count.

 == Taking a Turn